Barcelona

 Hotel Casa Sagnier

-Catalan Modernisme reinterpreted as a pocket palace, on the Rambla de Catalunya.
+Catalan Modernisme reimagined as a pocket palace, on the Rambla de Catalunya.

-L'Hotel Casa Sagnier occupies a 1902 moderniste building, work of architect Enric Sagnier, father of Barcelona's eclectic style.
+L'Hotel Casa Sagnier occupies a 1902 modernist building by architect Enric Sagnier, father of Barcelona’s eclectic style.
 There are 28 rooms spread over six floors, all different, some with original bow-windows and restored mouldings.
-The gym is compact but Technogym-equipped, the restaurant offers a contemporary Mediterranean menu signed by a chef trained at Moments.
-The Booking score of 9.3/10 from 1,295 reviews reflects attentive service and careful execution.
-Rates from 416 € a night, coherent for a 5★ of this scale right in the Eixample.
-Airport shuttle available, on-site parking (rare in the neighbourhood).
-We recommend it for a stay where architecture matters as much as comfort ✨
+The fitness centre is compact but Technogym-equipped, the restaurant offers a contemporary Mediterranean menu signed by a chef trained at Moments.
+The 9,3/10 Booking score from 1 295 reviews reflects attentive service and meticulous execution.
+Rates from 416 € per night, coherent for a 5★ of this scale right in the Eixample.
+Airport shuttle available, on-site parking (rare in the district).
+We recommend for a stay where architecture matters as much as comfort ✨

 What makes this hotel unique